EasonLiaw/Wafer_Fault_Detection/README.md

 23. setup.py : Script for installing relevant python packages for project deployment
 24. schema_prediction.json: JSON file that contains database schema for model prediction
 25. schema_training.json: JSON file that contains database schema for model training
+26. Docker_env: Folder that contains files that are required for project deployment without logging files or results.
+27. BorutaShap.py: Modified python script with some changes to coding for performing feature selection based on shap values on test set
+28. _tree.py: Modified python script to include AdaBoost Classifier as part of the set of models that support Shap library.

 The following sections below explains the three main approaches that can be used for deployment in this project: